planck02/Test/Firmware/README.md

-This Readme must be created by firmware TL
+This Readme file must be created by firmware TL